 - Most children who do light gazing and finger flicking suffer from cerebral visual impairment (CVI).
 Light gazing involves prolonged, compulsive gazing at a bright light or even the sun.
 About 60% of children with visual impairment due to brain damage do this.

-- Doctors consider blinking to be excessive in children if the blinking rate exceeds somewhere above 14 blinks to seventeen blinks per minute.
+- Rapid forced blinking : Doctors consider excessive blinking in children if the blinking rate exceeds somewhere above 14 blinks to seventeen blinks per minute.
 Reasons for rapid blinking are:

 - Blepharitis (a bacterial infection)